How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

 Now you have a site that is getting traffic; other people will link to it, and more sales.

-Now, I don't recommend creating this specific niche site unless you're really passionate about it or there is a huge potential, but that's how I would do it.
+I don't really recommend creating a niche site specifically about airfryers unless you're really passionate about it or there is a huge potential, but that's how I would do it.

 It's almost the complete puzzle.
 You see, things like educational posts, recipes, tips and so on get natural links.
-Or if you're doing outreach you're more liley to get a link to such posts.
-People tend not to like to link to sales posts.
+Or if you're doing outreach you're more likey to get a link to such posts.
+People don't like to link to commercial posts.
 Would you?

 With that said, these posts also get the most traffic for 2 reasons.